hugovk/slackbot/CONTRIBUTING.md

 ### virtualenv/pyvenv

-A virtualenv allows you to install the Python packages you need to develop and run slackbot without adding a bunch of unneeded junk to your system's Python installation.
-Once you create the virtualenv, you need to activate it any time you're developing or running slackbot.
+A virtualenv allows you to install the Python packages you need to develop and run Slackbot without adding a bunch of unneeded junk to your system's Python installation.
+Once you create the virtualenv, you need to activate it any time you're developing or running Slackbot.
 The steps are slightly different for Python 2 and Python 3.
 For Python 2, run:

 ```
 $ virtualenv --no-site-packages .env